rahi-lab/YeaZ-GUI/readme.md

     7.1.
 If you have macOS m1/m2 or a machine without GPU's, you need to install PyTorch for cpu. for more information visit https://pytorch.org/get-started/locally/

-8. Download weight files for neural network and put them in the yeaz/unet/weights folder which locates in yeaz installation directory.
+8. Download weight files for neural network and put them in the yeaz/unet/weights folder.

     8.1.
 Download the parameters for segmenting phase contrast images from: https://drive.google.com/file/d/1tcdl34Aq11mrPVlyu0Qd4rUigw_6948b.